 Prevent the use of passwords leaked in data breaches

 This option prevents users from logging in with a password that exists on a list of passwords leaked in data breaches.
 Attackers use such lists to break into sites and install malicious code.
-You can chose to only block admins who use such passwords, or you can choose to let this option apply to all users who have the “publish posts” privilege (that includes admins).
+You can choose to only block admins who use such passwords, or you can choose to let this option apply to all users who have the “publish posts” privilege (that includes admins).
 The default setting is to only block admins.

 What is a password leaked in a data breach?
 When big sites are hacked, credentials are sometimes leaked.
 These leaks are used to compile lists of passwords.
 The lists are used by malicious actors who run bots and try to log in to WordPress websites.
 You can read more about this on our blog.